stormchaserroleplaying/stormchaserRPG/Spells/1/Conjuration/index.md

 *You create a shard of ice, exploding when it reaches its target.*

-Make a ranged spell attack against a target you can see within range.
+Make a ranged conjuration attack against a target you can see within range.
 On a hit, the target takes 1d10 piercing damage.

 Hit or miss, the shard then explodes.
-Make a spell attack vs the Dexterity defence of the target and each creature within 5 feet of it.
+Make a conjuration attack vs the Dexterity defence of the target and each creature within 5 feet of it.
 On a hit, a creature takes 2d6 cold damage.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the cold damage increases by 1d6 for each point of mana above the 1st.